 Displaying Spindle Snowflakes

 In order to hang the snowflakes on the side of the house, Justin drilled a hole in the back of the bottom spindle and then drilled a screw into the siding of the house on our covered porch.

-These will make a great addition to our covered porch area come Christmas!
+These will make a great addition to our outdoor Christmas decor area on the covered porch.

 What is your favorite thing to use at Christmastime outside your home?